-- 1. immediately after the first team captains meeting, - 2. approximately one hour before the start of the competition, - 3. at any time during the competition when called by the Competition Jury Chairman, - 4. immediately before the last finish in the competition, - 5. at any other time when a meeting is called by the Competition Jury Chairman.
+- Immediately after the first team captains meeting; - Approximately 1 hour before the start of the competition; - At any time during the competition when called by the Competition Jury chairperson; - Immediately before the last finish in the competition; - At any other time when a meeting is called by the Competition Jury chairperson.

-Decisions of the CJ. are normally made with all its members present.
-However, in exceptional cases the CJ is entitled to pass a resolution if at least three members are present.
-The CJ Chair shall only vote in case of a tie vote.
+Decisions of the CJ are normally made with all its members present.
+However, in exceptional cases the CJ is entitled to pass a resolution if at least 3 members are present.
+The CJ chairperson shall only vote in case of a tie vote.